jmatuskey/hstdputils/README.md

 ```
 hstdputils-docker-run-container <command...>
 ```

+(Try /bin/bash for a command to land you inside the container at an interactives shell prompt.)

 Run hstdp-process in a local container, for testing outside batch schedulers.
 Use "none" for output-bucket and batch-name to avoid S3